Five Absolutes In Booking Vendors

 1. Awards Don’t Matter.

-A lot of vendors will have badges on their sites, saying “best of the _____ 2016” or something along those lines.
-While those awards are really cool and sometimes worth something, there are PLENTY of those that are given to vendors just for subscribing to a website.
+A lot of vendors will have badges on their sites, saying “best of the ____ 2017” or something along those lines.
+While those awards are really cool and sometimes they really are worth something, there are PLENTY of those that are given to vendors just for subscribing to a website.
 Essentially, you can pay for some of these awards.
-Again, that isn’t true for every award but there are plenty of website badges that are simply paid for.
+Again, that isn’t true for every award and some can really distinguish a photographer from the rest, but there are plenty of website badges that are simply paid for unfortunately.

 2. Is Your Vendor Licensed?